feimosi/baguetteBox.js/README.md

 ## Customization

-You can pass as a second paramater an object with custom options.
+You can pass as a second parameter an object with custom options.
 The following are available with corresponding defaults:
 ```javascript
 {
   captions: true,       // true|false - Display image captions